- Home >

 How are examinations assessed?

 The Qualifying Examination is scored by two reviewers using a rubric developed by the Department of Educational Leadership.
-Students will receive a pass or fail score.
-This pass or fail score will be based upon rating scored on the rubric.
-Students will be evaluated based upon exemplary, acceptable, developing, and unacceptable performance.
-If there is a discrepancy between the two reviewers, a third reviewer will be asked to score the examination.
-Based upon the score of the third reviewer, the student will pass or fail the examination.
+Students will receive a pass or fail score based on the rating on the rubric.
+Students will be evaluated based on exemplary, acceptable, developing, and unacceptable performance.
+A third reviewer will be asked to score the examination if there is a discrepancy between the two reviewers.
+Based on the score of the third reviewer, the student will pass or fail the examination.

 When scoring the examination, reviewers evaluate the students’ responses for relevance, scope, and accuracy of content.
-It is also expected that students produce well-organized, clearly written answers that are relatively free of mechanical errors.
-Finally, responses will be evaluated based upon the appropriate selection of research designs, statistical procedures, and the ability to run appropriate statistical tests.
+Students are also expected to produce well-organized, clearly written answers that are relatively free of mechanical errors.
+Finally, responses will be evaluated based on the appropriate selection of research designs, statistical procedures, and the ability to run appropriate statistical tests.

 The student may take the Qualifying Examination a maximum of three (3) times.
 Depending upon each student’s performance, certain programmatic modifications may be recommended.
 Successful performance on all sections of the Qualifying Examination entitles the student to advance to candidacy.
 A third failure of any portion of the examination will result in dismissal of the student from the doctoral program.